0xInfection/Awesome-WAF/README.md

 - [Playing Around with WAFs](presentations/Playing%20Around%20with%20WAFs.pdf) - A small presentation about WAF profiling and playing around with them from [Defcon 16](http://www.defcon.org/html/defcon-16/dc-16-post.html).
 - [A Forgotten HTTP Invisibility Cloak](presentation/A%20Forgotten%20HTTP%20Invisibility%20Cloak.pdf) - A presentation about techniques that can be used to bypass common WAFs from [BSides Manchester](https://www.bsidesmcr.org.uk/).
 - [Building Your Own WAF as a Service and Forgetting about False Positives](presentations/Building%20Your%20Own%20WAF%20as%20a%20Service%20and%20Forgetting%20about%20False%20Positives.pdf) - A presentation about how to build a hybrid mode waf that can work both in an out-of-band manner as well as inline to reduce false positives and latency [Auscert2019](https://conference.auscert.org.au/).
-- [WAF Bypass Tool](https://github.com/nemesida-waf/waf-bypass) - WAF bypass Tool is an open source tool to analyze the security of any WAF for False Positives and False Negatives using predefined and customizable payloads.
-Check your WAF before an attacker does.
-WAF Bypass Tool is developed by Nemesida WAF team with the participation of community.

 ## Credits & License:
 Initial fingerprint compilation and bypasses were put together by [Pinaki](https://twitter.com/0xInfection) [(0xInfection)](https://github.com/0xinfection), but now it largely remains as a community supported repository.
 Awesome-WAF is licensed under the [Apache 2.0 License](LICENSE).